The nutritional status of older adults tends to deteriorate during hospitalization, regardless of their nutrition status upon admission.

 They will also face functional impairments that affect their activities of daily living such as eating, bathing, dressing, and shopping or cooking.

-As an integral part of a well-coordinated multidisciplinary team, dietitians are essential for delivering person-centered, evidenced-based nutritional care to people receiving home health care.
+As an integral part of a well-coordinated multidisciplinary team, dietitians are essential for delivering person-centered, evidence-based nutritional care to people receiving home health care.